AI Visibility

 • Category presence in AI systems matters

-Why industrial B2B needs AI visibility
+Why industrial B2B needs comprehensive AI visibility

 In 2026, this behaviour becomes table stakes.
 Technical buyers already use AI for capability comparison.
 Procurement uses AI for vendor discovery.
 Engineers use AI for approach evaluation.
 Executives use AI for market landscape.